Approximate complex amplitude encoding algorithm and its application to data classification problems

 As an example of the data encoding results, a set of complex amplitudes generated by ACAE is shown in Fig.~\ref{FIGURE-amplitudes_iris}.
 In the figure, the value of each complex amplitude is plotted on the complex plane.
 The black dots and red triangles represent the exact data and the approximate complex amplitudes embedded by ACAE, respectively.
-Note that the complex amplitude embedded by ACAE contains a global phase $e^{i\alpha}$ as in Eq.~(\ref{eq:psi_i}).
+Note that the complex amplitude embedded by ACAE contains the global phase $e^{i\alpha}$ as in Eq.~(\ref{eq:psi_i}).
 In order to compare the exact data with the ACAE result visually, the result in which the global phase is hypothetically eliminated is also shown.
 Recall that the global phase does not affect the measurement in the remaining procedure.

 After the state preparation, we operate the Hadamard gate on the ancilla qubit and obtain $\ket{\psi_f}$ in Eq.~(\ref{eq:final_compact}).
-By measuring the ancilla qubit of this quantum state and obtaining the sign of $\langle \sigma_z^{(a)}\rangle$, we can predict the label $\tilde{y}$ of the test data $\tilde{\boldsymbol{x}}$, i.e., $\tilde{y} = \sgn{\langle \sigma_z^{(a)}\rangle}$.
-Classification results are shown in TABLE \ref{tbl:iris1} for 8 cases in which test data are IDs 5 to 8 and IDs 55 to 58.
-In addition to the Iris setosa and Iris versicolor classification problem, we carry out Iris versicolor and Iris virginica classification problem in the same way and show the result in TABLE~\ref{tbl:iris2}.
-All classification results are correct in TABLE~\ref{tbl:iris1}.
-On the other hand, three out of eight classification results are incorrect in TABLE~\ref{tbl:iris2}.
+By measuring the ancilla qubit of this quantum state and obtaining the sign of $\langle \sigma_z^{(\rm{A})}\rangle$, we can use Eq.~\eqref{eq:classifier} to predict the label $\tilde{y}$ of the test data $\tilde{\boldsymbol{x}}$, i.e., $\tilde{y} = \sgn{\langle \sigma_z^{(\rm{A})}\rangle}$.
+Classification results are shown in Table \ref{tbl:iris1} for 8 cases in which the test data are IDs 5 to 8 and IDs 55 to 58.
+In addition to the {$I.$ $setosa$} and {$I.$ $versicolor$} classification problem, we carry out the {$I.$ $versicolor$} and {$I.$ $virginica$} classification problems in the same way and show the results in {Table}~\ref{tbl:iris2}.
+All classification results are correct in {Table}~\ref{tbl:iris1}.
+On the other hand, three out of eight classification results are incorrect in {Table}~\ref{tbl:iris2}.